CAN CHAMPAGNE AND PROSECCO BE LOW CALORIE OR LOW SUGAR?

 Thomson & Scott has taken the UK media by storm.
 With unprecedented demand, Thomson & Scott Prosecco has been praised by Holly and Phillip on ITV’s This Morning, featured in every national newspaper and namechecked by GQ and BBC Radio 5 Live for trending on Twitter.
-It was called "the basic bitch drink" by the Guardian, and “a gift from God” by The Times.
+It was called “a gift from God” by The Times.
 High praise indeed.

 We are active across all major social media channels and love hearing from our customers and those interested in drinking better.
 So, do get in touch.

 A GIFT FROM GOD.